Pooja-072/Experiment-1-/555_timer.md

 -------------------------------------------------------------------------------------------------
 ### DESIGN QUESTION:<br>

-#### To use the 555 timer IC to design and build a monostable multivibrator that, when activated, produces an output pulse with a width of 0.5 milliseconds.<br>
+#### To use the 555 timer IC to design and build a monostable multivibrator such that, when activated, produces an output pulse with a width of 0.5 milliseconds.<br>

 Calculation:<br>
 Given:<br>